- Latin America

 Which city and country did you decide to teach English in?

-I moved to Daegu, South Korea in 2016 to teach English.
+I moved to South Korea in 2016 to teach English in Daegu.
 I was there only for a year because my elderly mother wanted me to come back and help her out when my contract was finished.
 I didn't want to leave Korea, I loved it so much!
 At the moment, I'm applying to jobs in Vietnam, China and Taiwan.
 I'm so ready to return to work in Asia and resume my new career as an ESL teacher!!!!

-Why did you decide to teach English in this location?
+Why did you decide to teach English in Daegu?

 I had a fascination with Korea ever since my Turkish father told me that Turkey sent volunteer soldiers there for the Korean war.
 Also, I had been teaching at a Fashion university in New York City where many of my students were from Korea or were Korean-American.
 They made designs inspired by traditional Korean clothing.